akhilum/akhilum.github.io/_posts/2015-10-02-Programming The Universe by Seth Lloyd.markdown

 Just after the [big bang](https://en.wikipedia.org/wiki/Big_Bang) the universe was nothing but an even quantum field the size of an atom.

 Then the universe expanded.
 Expansion sucked the enrgy out of the quantum field and this energy was balanced out by generating an equal and opposite gravitational field (1st law of thermodynamics: Energy is conserved).
-The expansion of the universe continues (2nd law of thermodynamics: Entropy of the system always increases).
+The expansion of the universe continues till date (2nd law of thermodynamics: Entropy of the system always increases).

 ![Expanding Universe, Increasing Entropy](/assets/images/programming_the_universe_1.jpg)